ugm2/weaviate-ml/README.md

 ## Future Improvements

-- More complex search capabilities: Reranker, query expansion, etc.
+- More complex search capabilities: Reranker, query expansion, filters, etc.
 - More comprehensive job openings analytics component.
 I didn't dig much into this part of the challenge because of time, so I just did a naive implementation and a frontend component.
 - Production ready search engine: tests, CI/CD, Cloud infrastructure, etc.